The Most Important Decision of Your Life

 The viewer is asked to become an investigator, questioning the severity of the situation, as well as trying to piece together what exactly happened.
 Locations, still lifes, and portraits are all tied together with this looming dread that does not overtly present itself.
 I am using images to figure out what it means to conform to a normalized system of order.

 References to identification systems that law enforcement use are present throughout the work.
-An evidence bag, something used to keep a catalogue of an individual's belongings, is anthropomorphized by it’s slumped over nature.
+An evidence bag, something used to keep a catalog of an individual's belongings, is anthropomorphized by it’s slumped over nature.
 In the black and white fingerprinting video, the act of cataloging one's identity through physical motion becomes a gestural ritual of repeated motion that raises ideas of how much information can actually be gathered about a person from a purely analytical standpoint.
-The image of a hand with a medical band around the wrist further emphasizes, how useful can purely objective facts be when understanding the full scope of a human being.
+The image of a hand with a medical band around the wrist further emphasizes how objective facts can be utilized to understand the full scope of a human being.

 My work is meant to voice frustrations with societal expectations and question the idea of success.
 One's flaws do not define who they are.